affiliate disclosure

 And for beginners, it could just be another jargon.

-So let’s look at what primarily causes slow web pages without bothering you with all the reports jargon.
+So let’s look at what primarily causes slow web pages without bogging you down in all the jargon from reports.

 Website Factors That Cause Slow Page Load

-External/third-party Script – Third-party scripts, such as ads, analytics codes, font, etc., significantly impact website performance.
+External/third-party Script: Third-party scripts, such as ads, analytics, and fonts, significantly impact website performance.

-Web Host – How good your web host server is also significantly impacts your website performance.
-If your web server is poorly configured or you’re running an outdated PHP version, this is likely to make your web pages run slowly.
+Web Host: How good your web host server is also significantly impacts your website performance.
+If your web server is poorly configured or you’re running an outdated PHP version, your web pages will likely load slowly.

-Poorly Coded Plugins – Plugins bring more functionalities to your WordPress blog.
-But many of these plugins are not coded correctly, and poorly coded plugins can impact the speed of your website.
+Poorly Coded Plugins: Plugins bring more functionality to your WordPress blog.
+But many of these plugins are poorly coded, and poorly coded plugins can impact your website’s speed.

-Page Size – The total size of your website will significantly affect how fast your web pages load.
-Images and other hosted media, such as videos, can drastically increase the overall size of your website.
+Page Size: The total size of your website will significantly affect how fast your web pages load.
+Images and other hosted media, such as videos, can significantly increase your website’s overall size.

 Here is a comprehensive post on optimizing WordPress images for maximum speed and size.

-Insufficient Server Resources – This is true for websites on a shared hosting server.
-If other websites on the same server experience spike in traffic, your website may be affected and eventually run slower during this period.
+Insufficient Server Resources: This applies to websites on a shared hosting server.
+If other websites on the same server experience a traffic spike, your website may be affected and eventually run more slowly during this period.

-These are just a few of what might cause your website to load slowly.
+These are just a few of the things that might cause your website to load slowly.

 How Website Page Speed Affects SEO